ioos/sensor-web-harvester/README.md

 #source-sos-injectors#
 ====================
-Source-sos-injectors is a project that implements the [SosInjector project](https://github.com/axiomalaska/sos-injection) project.
-SosInjector project is a project that wraps a [SOS](http://52north.org/communities/sensorweb/sos/) to allow the use of standard Java objects to enter stations, sensors, and observations into a SOS.
+source-sos-injectors is a project that implements the [SosInjector project](https://github.com/axiomalaska/sos-injection) project.
+SosInjector is a project that wraps an [Sensor Observation Service (SOS)](http://52north.org/communities/sensorweb/sos/).
+This allows the use of standard Java objects to enter stations, sensors, and observations into an SOS.

 source-sos-injectors is used to fill an SOS with observations from many well-known sensor sources (such as NOAA and NERRS).
 This project pulls sensor observation values from the source’s stations.
 It then formats the data to be placed into the user’s SOS by using the SosInjector.
 The source stations used are filtered by a chosen bounded box area.